Kacman62/CyberWatch32/README.md

 ![Image of logic schematic](images/CW32LogicSchematic.png)

 # Board Design
-After designed the entire board once I was determined to make this board the best possible and take my time so I didn't have to have a 15 day+ delay from ordering and shipping the PCB.
+After designing the entire board once I was determined to make this board the best possible and take my time so I didn't have to have a 15 day+ delay from ordering and shipping the PCB.
 The board is sectioned off into power management on the left side, and logic on the bottom right.
 There are a lot of traces on the board, with all but 6 pins of the MCU being used. in total 140 vias are used and everything just barely manages to fit in 2 layers.
 There are also cutouts in the top and bottom for a watch strap.

 ![image of PCB trace layout](images/CW32BoardDesign.png)